vanzasetia/myteam-multi-page-website/README.md

 It's because of the `position: fixed`.
 You may hear before that it's best to avoid fixed and absolute positioning.
 This is one of the reasons.

-But, I can't do anything.
-The menu needs to be in a fixed position.
-Otherwise, it won't work.

 #### No JavaScript No Problem

 Usually, when the users turn off the JavaScript, I decided to give them only a message to turn on JavaScript.
-Of course, this is only for websites that use JavaScript (otherwise, it's useless).

 ![](./images/please-turn-on-javascript.png)

 Now, I try a different approach.
-I try to do the progressive enhancement.
+I try to do the *progressive enhancement*.
 So, instead of telling the users to turn on JavaScript, I decided to provide a way for users to interact with the site without JavaScript.

 ##### Menu